vbearn/YourCarBud/README.md

 ```

-2. Now wire up all the DI configurations in `OrderStepModuleConfiguration` and now the new step is ready for usage!
+3.2.2.
+Now wire up all the DI configurations in `OrderStepModuleConfiguration` and now the new step is ready for usage!

-3. Note that a new Controller Endpoint is automatically created for updating the status of this OrderStep, without the need to specify anything manually.
+3.2.3.
+Note that a new Controller Endpoint is **automatically** created for updating the status of this OrderStep, without the need to specify anything manually.

-   It will be placed upon `/api/orders/{orderId}/steps/customerApproval/status` URI,
+It can be accessed via executing a PUT against `/api/orders/{orderId}/steps/customerApproval/status` URI.

-### - Allowed states for the Workflow
+### 3.3.
+Allowed states for the Workflow

 Currently the allowed traversal paths for the workflow of the Order Steps are: